cullyrs/MoneyManagementApp/README.md

     ```

 2. **Configuration File**
-The project requires an `api.json` file to store **MongoDB credentials**.
+The project requires a `config.env` file to store **MongoDB credentials**.
 Create this file in the root directory and add:

     ```json
     {
-        "username": "YOUR_MONGODB_USERNAME",
+        "DB_USERNAME": "YOUR_MONGODB_USERNAME",
-        "password": "YOUR_MONGODB_PASSWORD"
+        "DB_PASSWORD": "YOUR_MONGODB_PASSWORD"
         "SENDGRID_API_KEY": "API_KEY",
         "SENDER_EMAIL": "SENDER_EMAIL"
     }